devdiversity/go-typescript/README.md

 # go-typescript
-project to learn how to use go
+project to learn how to use go/ast